enginestein/RVCS/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue)]()
 [![Rust](https://img.shields.io/badge/rust-1.70%2B-orange)]()

-> **rvcs** is a lightweight, Git-inspired version control system written in Rust.
+> **rvcs** is a lightweight version control system written in Rust.
 It provides content-addressable storage, branching, and a clean CLI — all without any external server or daemon.
-Perfect for local projects, learning VCS internals, or embedding in tools.

 ---